blahosyl/operator-game/README.md

 ## Testing

 >[!TIP]
->To facilitate assessment/testing, uncomment one or more of the lines in [`script.js`](assets/js/script.js) marked as follows:
+>To facilitate assessment/testing, uncomment one or more of the lines in [`script.js`](assets/js/script.js) following a comment like this:
 >
 > `// ASSESSMENT uncomment the next line for testing/assessment`
+>
+> This will show the randomly selected operators and/or the correct equation in the console.

 ### Automated testing
 W3C validator